 Of course consciously, we would like to achieve these objectives, however subconsciously we are afraid of success and therefore sabotage our own progress by laying down a myriad of obstacles, problems and other creative objects along our path that manifest in the form of excuses.
 Yes, it all sounds silly, but it is all very true.

-There are a myriad of tools and strategies that you can use to overcome these specific fears, however we will leave them for another time.
+There is a myriad of tools and strategies that you can use to overcome these specific fears, however, we will leave them for another time.

 The Origins and Evolution of Fear

 The second step on the road towards overcoming your fears comes down to accepting and understanding the process of how your fears evolved.

 Within this section, we will first discuss how the seeds of fear are planted in early childhood by the good intentioned behaviors of our parents, siblings, role models, and through simple observations and self-learning.
 Finally, we will travel forward in time and identify how fears continue to evolve, expand and strengthen as we move through our adult lives.